 Hopefully this step by step guide will not only help you come away from your first conference with fresh vision for your work, but also with friends who will help you achieve it.

 NB: Don’t forget to check out the Party page for Saturday night.
-This year’s theme is Telling Tales: Modern, Mythical and Magical, so if fancy dress is your thing, you might want to start thinking about your outfit!
+This year’s theme is Manchester through the Ages, so if fancy dress is your thing, you might want to start thinking about your outfit!

 Have fun and we’ll see you again next year!

 The Conference Committee

 Book Saturday Night Party Here (incl MBL)